Package 'rankdifferencetest'

 A formula of form:

-Use when data is in tall format. y is the numeric outcome, x is the binary explanatory variable, and block is the subject/item-level variable.
-If x is a factor, the first level will be the reference value. e.g., levels(data$x) <- c("pre", "post") will result in the difference post - pre.
+Use when data is in tall format. y is the numeric outcome, group is the binary grouping variable, and block is the subject/item-level variable indicating pairs of observations. group will be converted to a factor and the first level will be the reference value.
+For example, when levels(data$group) <- c("pre", "post"), the focal level is 'post', so differences are post - pre.
+Pairs with non-finite values (infinite or missing) are silently dropped.
+See agg_fun for handling duplicate cases of grouping/blocking combinations.

 y ~ x

-Use when data is in wide format.
+Use when data is in wide format. y and x must be numeric vectors.
 Differences are calculated as data$y - data$x.
+Pairs with non-finite values (infinite or missing) are silently dropped.

 Details